unosquare/unosquare.github.io/_posts/2019-09-05-raspberryio.md

 tags: Raspberry RaspberryIO IoT API .NET
 ---

-[RaspberryIO](https://github.com/unosquare/raspberryio/) is an easy-to-use open-source API to bring the .NET power to the python-centered Raspberry Pi development world.
+[RaspberryIO](https://github.com/unosquare/raspberryio/) is an easy-to-use open-source API to bring the .NET power to the python-centered Raspberry Pi development world.<br/>
 ​
-RaspberryIO enables developers to use the various Raspberry Pi's hardware modules including the Camera to capture images and video, the GPIO pins, and both SPI and I2C buses.
+RaspberryIO enables developers to use the various Raspberry Pi's hardware modules including the Camera to capture images and video, the GPIO pins, and both SPI and I2C buses.<br/>
 ​
 RaspberryIO works as a high-level wrapper for low-level libraries that interacts directly with the Raspberry Pi hardware, as a result, several implementations could be done, targeting distinct low-level libraries.
-By now, we have fully implemented the [WiringPi](https://github.com/unosquare/wiringpi-dotnet/) library and we are working in the [PiGpio](https://github.com/unosquare/pigpio-dotnet/) implementation.
+By now, we have fully implemented the [WiringPi](https://github.com/unosquare/wiringpi-dotnet/) library and we are working in the [PiGpio](https://github.com/unosquare/pigpio-dotnet/) implementation.<br/>
 ​
 ## Using RaspberryIO
 ​
-On this initial post, we are going to create a new console project to obtain general system information, deploying the project to the Raspberry Pi and finally run the application using .Net Core.
+On this initial post, we are going to create a new console project to obtain general system information, deploying the project to the Raspberry Pi and finally run the application using .Net Core.<br/>
 ​
 ### Create the project
 ​
  - Open Visual Studio and create a new Console App project.
  - Add the [RaspberryIO](https://www.nuget.org/packages/Unosquare.Raspberry.IO) nuget package.
-This library Contains classes to control general Raspberry Pi modules like Camera, Audio, Network and classes to get general system information.
+This library Contains classes to control general Raspberry Pi modules like Camera, Audio, Network and classes to get general system information.<br/>
 	```
 	PM> Install-Package Unosquare.Raspberry.IO
 	```